-Under delivery, we “translate” vaccines into practical tools for public health.
-We facilitate the introduction of new licensed vaccines in countries where they are needed by generating scientific data on the need for vaccines and the impact of vaccination, and sharing the data with donors, decision makers and governments for policy and action.
+We “translate” vaccines into practical tools for public health.
+To this end, we facilitate the introduction of new licensed vaccines in countries where they are needed by generating scientific data on the need for vaccines and the impact of vaccination, and by sharing this data with donors, decision makers and governments for policy and action.

 What We Do

-- Disease burden and health economic studies to provide evidence of the need and demand for vaccines.
+- Disease burden and health economics studies to provide evidence of the need and demand for vaccines.

 - Demonstration projects and other studies to measure clinical impact, logistical feasibility, costs, and cost-effectiveness of vaccination.

-- Data synthesis and analyses (e.g., vaccine investment cases) to inform decision-making about the introduction of new vaccines.
+- Data synthesis and analysis (e.g., vaccine investment cases) to inform decision-making about the introduction of new vaccines.

 Generating Evidence on Disease Burden in the Developing World

 We focus on infectious disease surveillance, disease burden and epidemiologic studies.
-A strong element of our work is providing support and technical assistance to developing countries in their disease surveillance and reporting.
-This data and capacity to generate such data is crucial to demonstrate the need for vaccines and vaccinations to donors, policymakers and governments.
+A core element of our work is providing support and technical assistance to developing countries in their disease surveillance and reporting.
+This data and the capacity to generate such data is crucial in demonstrating the need for vaccines and vaccinations to donors, policymakers and governments.